The one-size-fits-all benefits era is over

 There are other models too.
 Some companies offer lifestyle spending accounts (LSAs) where employees can spend on almost anything within broad categories.
 Others use tiered plans where employees choose between benefit bundles based on their life stage.
 The right model depends on your company size, workforce demographics, and how much administrative complexity you're willing to take on.

-Why personalization doesn't mean chaos
+Why personalisation doesn't mean chaos

 The number one objection we hear from HR leaders: "This sounds like an administrative nightmare."